neerajadhav/tailwind-letsgo/README.md

 ## The following commands will be executed

-*Note: The commands are not executed in order as the script is sourced.
+*Note: The commands are executed in order as the script is sourced.
 You do not have to run them manually.*

 1. Install Tailwind CSS
 - Install tailwindcss via npm, and create your tailwind.config.js file.